lymanepp/lymanepp.github.io/docs/blog/2024-08-02-what-the-bible-says-about-same-sex-attraction.md

 - Leviticus 18:22: "You shall not lie with a male as with a woman; it is an abomination."
 - Leviticus 20:13: "If a man lies with a male as with a woman, both of them have committed an abomination; they shall surely be put to death; their blood is upon them."

 These verses are part of the Holiness Code, a section of Leviticus that outlines various laws meant to distinguish the Israelites from the surrounding nations.
-The use of the word "abomination" (Hebrew: to'ebah) indicates that this behavior is seen as morally detestable in God's eyes.
+The use of the word "abomination" (Hebrew: to'evá) indicates that this behavior is seen as morally detestable in God's eyes.

 ### New Testament Passages